iamfatima/ISTleic_a/README.md

 # ISTleic_a
 Hello!
-This is a repository to store all the projects I made during my computer science course at Instituto Superior Técnico.
+This is a repository to store all the projects I made during my Computer Science course at Instituto Superior Técnico.